Banner Image

 So why not get ahead of the game now?
 Do your research, don’t cut corners and be prepared!

-Follow our 5 Top Tips below to help avoid pitfalls, manage expectations and ensure your experience is as stress-free as possible:
+Follow our simple guide below to help avoid slipups, manage expectations and ensure your experience is as stress-free as possible:

-• Ask family and friends for recommendations, research online reviews, check out accreditations and testimonials, and make contact with local experienced conveyancers for quotes.
+• Ask family and friends for recommendations, research online reviews, check out legal accreditations and client references

-• Ask for written estimates of all costs and expenses, checking whether quotes include all disbursements (additional charges) - whilst price will always be factor, these costs can turn a seemingly cheap quote into a considerably more expensive one.
+• Ask for written estimates of all costs and expenses and check whether quotes include all disbursements (additional charges).

 • Choose someone you like and trust, someone who communicates regularly and focusses on solutions.